-Terms like "reducetarian" and "flexitarian" are cropping up everywhere.
+Terms such as "reducetarian" and "flexitarian" are cropping up everywhere.
 And with plant-based products flooding grocery store shelves, swapping meat for more fruits, veggies, grains, beans, nuts and seeds has never been more easy or popular.

-Plus, there's never been a better time to do it: The amount of meat we're eating in the U.S. is more than ever before — clocking in at over 219 pounds of meat and poultry yearly, to be exact.
+Plus, there's never been a better time to do it: The amount of meat we're eating in the U.S. is more than ever before — clocking in at over 219 pounds of meat and poultry yearly, to be exact, according to the USDA.

-Ready to find out why you should adopt a more plant-based diet?
-Here are four major reasons to consider eating less meat along with some simple tips from registered dietitians on how to get started today.
+Here are four major reasons to consider eating less meat along with some simple tips from registered dietitians on how to get started, stat.

 1. People Who Eat More Plants Have Healthier Hearts